Verevyta1/Procedural-Terrain-GeneratorGitHub/README.md

 # Download the Application

 Click [here](<Builds>) to download the latest version of the application.
+Download the builds folder and run the ProceduralTerrainGenerator.exe (ignore everything else)

 # Contributing
 We welcome contributions to improve the Procedural Terrain Generator.
 Here's how you can get involved: